 It is important to identify what kind of literature the Bible is.
-The Bible should not be seen as a book explaining scientific theories.
-It is theology, the study of God, not of natural properties.
+The Bible is not a science textbook.
+It is theology, the study of God.
 Scriptures will therefore not be as precise as scientific observations.
-Specific words and phrases should be treated with caution and should not be interpreted literally since the author's wrote it to the best of their ability.
+Specific words and phrases should be treated with caution and should not be interpreted literally in some contexts.

 Job 9:8 "8 He alone spreads out the heavens, And treads on the waves of the sea.."

 Canaanite text describes the goddess Ashera walking on the sea in order to subdue it, but God steps on the waves to control the surging sea.

 Job 26:7 "7 He stretches out the north over empty space; He hangs the earth on nothing.."

 In Hebrew, " talah" is the word for hang which means "to suspend."

 Verse 10 "10 He drew a circular horizon on the face of the waters,

 Boundary is translated from the Hebrew word "choq", giving the idea that the horizon on the face of the waters is at a set place chosen by God.